afcarl/procgraph/sources/pgdoc.txt

 ``skim``
 ------------------------------------------------------------
-Skims the top and bottom percentile from the data.
+Cuts off the top and bottom percentile of the array.

 .. rst-class:: procgraph:config